Burgers equation from non-thermal stationary states in nearly-integrable gases: Athermal stationary states

 The aim of this section is to provide a construction of collision integrals that support athermal stationary states and to expose relevant physics behind them.
 We can focus here on the homogeneous systems.
 The generalization to inhomogeneous systems follows then from general arguments of separation of scales.

-Athermal states relevant to the present context were first found in the setup of coupled Lieb-Liniger gases~\cite{Lebek2024}.
+Athermal states relevant to the present context were first found in the setup of coupled Lieb-Liniger (LL) gases~\cite{Lebek2024}.
 In this work, thanks to the recent development of gBBGKY~\cite{biagetti2024generalised}, we present arguments which hold for arbitrary weakly coupled integrable systems.
-The gBBGKY assumes that the system and bath interact through long-range density-density interaction given by
+In gBBGKY for coupled integrable systems we assume that the system and bath interact through long-range density-density interaction given by

-where $\xi$ is the characteristic range of the potential, $V_0$ measures it's strength and function $\varphi$ gives the interaction profile.
-We will assume here that the bath does not evolve, which can be realized for instance by a large density imbalance between the two systems.
-The aforementioned kinetic framework predicts that the dynamics of the system is given by Boltzmann-like kinetic equation.
+where $\xi$ is the characteristic range of the potential, $V_0$ measures its strength and function $\varphi$ gives the interaction profile.
+Importantly, the parameter $\xi$ should be thought of as a large parameter in the theory in order to provide a mechanism for truncation of the gBBGKY hierarchy.
+Moreover, we will assume here that the bath does not evolve, which can be realized for instance by a large density imbalance between the two systems.
+The aforementioned kinetic framework predicts that the dynamics at sufficiently late times of the system is given by Boltzmann-like kinetic equation.

 where collision integral $\mathcal{I}_{2p}$ describes two-particle scattering processes, which will be discussed in the following.
 There are important corrections, written above as $\mathcal{O}(\xi^{-1})$, which involve collision operators responsible for three and more particle collisions.
 These processes are relevant on timescales longer than $\mathcal{I}_{2p}$ and eventually thermalize the system.
 In what follows, we neglect them focusing on timescales relevant for $\mathcal{I}_{2p}$.
-Let us also note that the same picture emerges from Fermi's Golden Rule treatment of integrability breaking as developed in~\cite{Durnin2021,Panfil2023}.
-There, the collsion operators involve terms with more and more particle collision processes, with the two-particle scatterings dominating in the system-bath setup.
+Let us also note that the same picture emerges from Fermi's Golden Rule (FGR) treatment of integrability breaking as developed in~\cite{Durnin2021a,Panfil2023}.
+There, the collision operator involve terms with more and more particle collision processes, with the two-particle scatterings dominating in the system-bath setup.
+The exact equivalence of between FGR and gBBGKY was established in~\cite{biagetti2024generalised}.

 To understand the simplest relevant physical scenario and minimal ingredients for athermal states let us abstract from the specific form of $\mathcal{I}_{2p}$ arising from a microscopic theory.
 We start broadly and consider general Master equation for two-particle scatterings between classical system and classical bath